Mickey Mouse Logo

 Mickey Mouse Emblem

 In 1937, an additional logo appeared in addition to the main logo.
 It was a small icon with a schematic representation of the head of the studio’s mascot, Mickey Mouse.
 It exists in several versions: the first – completely black, the second – with the smiling face of the main character.
-The basis of the visual identity mark is made up of three circles: one large one in the center (the face) and two smaller ones on the sides (the ears).
+The basis of the visual identity mark comprises three circles: one large one in the center (the face) and two smaller ones on the sides (the ears).
 There are two smiling versions: with a red tongue and completely black eyes and a white tongue and black pupils on a white background.

 Mickey Mouse Symbol